XTLS/Xray-docs-next/docs/en/document/README.md

 ## Improve Documents

-If you're interested, please click [Documents](./document.md) to help us improve the documents, or click the`Help us improve this page!`
+If you're interested, please click [Documents](./document.md) to help us improve the documents, or click the `Help us improve this page!`

 We are very grateful to every Contributor for their contribution!
 You guys make Project X even stronger!

 ## Beginner Tutorial

-A easy tutorial for beginner.
+An easy tutorial for beginner.

-Please click [小小白白话文](./level-0/) to view it.
+Please click [Beginner Tutorial](./level-0/) to view it.

 ## Getting Started Tips